beauchamplab/rave/alternative_installation.md

 Next, install all required prerequisites.
 RAVE requires the latest versions of R (>= 3.6.0) and RStudio.
 Trying to install RAVE on older versions of R and RStudio will lead to unpredictable error messages.
 [Click here for the prerequisite installation guide](./Installation.md).

-* After completing the previous step, open the RStudio application using the desktop shortcut; in Mac OSX, RStudio can be found in the Applications folder.
+Next, open the RStudio application using the desktop shortcut; in Mac OSX, RStudio can be found in the Applications folder.
 Copy and paste the following commands (one at a time) into the RStudio console to install the current version of RAVE.
 Answer "Yes" to any questions that appear.
 In the case of errors, relaunch RStudio and repeat the commands.
 ```r
 # this step requires XCode on mac or RTools on Windows
 install.packages('devtools')